GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

     domain name changes in response to a DHCP message or administrative configuration.

- 8. When congestion or substantial loss is detected in the stream of AMT packets from a relay.
+ 8. When substantial loss, persistent congestion, or network overload is detected in the stream of AMT packets from a relay.

  9. When the gateway has reported one or more (S,G) subscriptions, but no traffic is received from the source for some timeout.
 (See